 Phu Wua Wildlife Sanctuary was established in 1975.
 It is located in the Nong Khai Province.
 It's not far from the country of Laos near the border.
 Phu Wua was originally surveyed in the 1960s but communist insurgency forced its establishment to wait until over ten years later.
 The reserve is located in forest hills and sandstone terrain along the Mekong river.
 The area reaches an elevation of 448 meters.
 The highest hill is named Phu Wua Lang Tham Sung.
 There is dry and wet environment with bamboo forests and grasslands.
 There were several streams and waterfalls.
 The water has a strong flow during the rainy season.
 Even in winter, there was water, and enough to go swimming.
 The most popular thing at Phu Wua is the herd of wild elephants which can be seen from observation platforms built in the trees.
 Other wildlife at the sanctuary includes leopards, deer, bears, monkeys, and gibbons, and pheasants.
 Phu Tok is in the same area and we visited both places.
 I recommended staying overnight and spending two or more days because of the amount of driving and hiking.

 The highest mountains in Northeast Thailand reach above 5,000 feet elevation.
 They are located in the Loei Province.
-The highest peak is Phu Luang which translates into large mountain or Mountain of the King which seems appropriate.
+The highest peak is named Phu Luang which translates into large mountain or Mountain of the King which seems appropriate.
 It is located in Phu Luang Wildlife Sanctuary.
 The most well known mountains are probably Phu Kradueng and Phu Rua.
 They are hiked by many people, Thai and foreigners, each year.
 They both have maintained trails to their summits.
 Khao Rom is the highest in Khao Yai National Park which is in the Nakhon Ratchasima Province.
-The words “Phu” and “Khao” mean mountain and "Pha" means cliff.
-I made a list of many of the mountains in this region but there are several more.
-I think this is a good list to start out with and should be helpful.
+The words “Phu” and "Khao" mean mountain and "Pha" means cliff.

 |NORTH-EAST THAILAND : NOTABLE MOUNTAINS|